top of page

 DID YOU KNOW?

-The Canberra Times reports on 7 May 2023 that the Department of Education and the Board Chair are refusing to be transparent around the status of compliance, whilst the ATO has indicated it will not be 'extinguishing' the tax debt as previously suggested by the BCEL Board Chair in the latest school newsletter.
+The Canberra Times reported on 7 May 2023 that the Department of Education and the Board Chair are refusing to be transparent around the status of compliance and the ATO indicated it will not be 'extinguishing' any tax debt as previously claimed by the BCEL Board Chair in a recent school newsletter.

-The Board Chair had advised the debt was "subject of an agreed ATO arrangement" and the school was "in the middle of seeking to extinguish the debt and rolling it into existing facilities."
-The school has not provided any public comment regarding the unpaid superannuation and as of mid February 2024, staff have not received their superannuation entitlements.
+The Board Chair had stated that the tax debt was "subject of an agreed ATO arrangement" and the school was "in the middle of seeking to extinguish the debt and rolling it into existing facilities."
+The school has not provided any public comment regarding the unpaid superannuation and as of mid February 2024, staff had not received their superannuation entitlements.

 "A tax office spokesperson said while the ATO couldn't comment on any individual or entity due to confidentiality laws, there was no way for debts to be extinguished.